Search Horseapple.com

 YEP, Your MarkT Mild2WILD™ pipes are truly a CUSTOM and EXCLUSIVE EXHAUST.
 Available Exclusively here:

-• retain your stock covers and tips to save money and retain stock look
+• You can retain your stock covers and tips to save money and retain stock look.

-• the CrossFire™ crossover pipe making additional power
+• Optional CrossFire™ crossover pipe makes additional torque.

-• choice of ALL THREE stack opening styles, straight, slash, and mandrel bend
+• Choice of ALL THREE stack opening styles, Howitzers, Blades and Bugles.

-• vertical alignment is set and verified with a laser - no uneven looking stack heights
+• Vertical alignment is set and verified with a laser - no uneven looking stack heights - and if your cores are bent (dropped the bike?), they are straightened with my custom hydraulic bender until their alignment is close to equal.

-• five inch stacks don't get hot with an inch of air behind them
+• Five inch stacks don't get hot with an inch of air behind them - safety & no boot melts.

-• Fits Interstate, Tourer, and Standard - even the 5 inch as I lower the top so no heat shield mods are needed
+• Fits Interstate, Tourer, and Standard - even the 5 inch as I lower the top so no conflict with the luggage.

 Only HERE can you get the glasspack mod made compatible with the stock covers and tips, allowing you to have glasspack performance while saving money and retaining the stock look.
-Only HERE can you get THREE instantly changeable sounds from the quiet yet rumbly Silencers through the powerful and mellow sounding glasspacks to the rider-tunable ROAR of the TromBones™, all while retaining the same higher performance, no rejetting engine tune.
-I fit your Silencers - which were innovated here.
-I skin and turn the Silencers on a lathe, replace the baffle plugs if you've punched them out, fit them to the stacks, and include Silencer firewalls if you've chosen 5" stacks.
-The full range of stacks is available - Howitzers™, Blades™, and Bugles™, and they are QUAD plated with TWO coats of nickle.
-All of this, built using the stock non-discoloring double-wall headers, and retaining the original rear mounts and muffler can, making MORE POWER than stock and WITHOUT rejetting, at very competitive pricing.
+Only HERE can you get THREE instantly changeable sounds from the quiet yet rumbly Silencers through the powerful and mellow sounding glasspacks to the ROAR of the TromBones™, all while improving performance & a no rejetting engine tune.
+I fit your Silencers (and charge for only the fitting if you have provided good silencer cores ) - which I invented.
+I skin and turn the Silencers on a lathe, replace the baffle plugs if you've punched them out (free), fit them to the stacks, and include Silencer firewalls if you've chosen 5" stacks.
+The full range of stacks is available - Howitzers™, Blades™, and Bugles™, and they are TRIPLE CHROME plated (aka "show chrome").
+All of this, built using the stock non-discoloring double-wall headers, retain the original rear mounts and muffler can, make MORE POWER than stock and WITHOUT rejetting, at very competitive pricing.
 Read on...

 QUICK START Summaries & Links for Readers in a Hurry

-WELL, this page has gotten a little long & wordy over the 9 years or so I've been adding to it.
+WELL, this page has gotten a little long & wordy over the 15+ yrs I've been adding to it.
 So here's my attempt to make it easier to read.
 You can either just read through it, top to bottom - get a cup of coffee and get comfortable.
 Or you can look right here for the short description and links to the detailed info below or on other pages.
 Just read what you're interested in.
 Hit your BACK button to return here and then click on the next item you want to know about.
 When you have questions on applications, fit, etc., check my Frequently Asked Questions page - if I've heard the question a couple times I wrote up the answer there.
 Use your word search tool of your browser on the FAQs page or here, if I didn't already make a link for your word of interest.
+If you want to read feedback from previous buyers, I cut & pasted posts I saw on the VRCC and VOAI boards over the years, here.

 Here goes:

 Crossover pipe to balance the exhaust.
-Does not interfere with most lifts. $120 option.
+Does not interfere with lifts, horns or Rivco center stand. $120 option.

 Truck Stacks: 4", NOW AVAILABLE IN FIVE INCH.
 Any length 32+".
 3 opening styles.
 Price varies.